qmlbook/qmlbook/docs/networking/networking.rst

 .. literalinclude:: src/ws/ws_client/ChatInput.qml

 When the web socket receives a message it appends the message to the chat view.
 Same applies for a status change.
-Also when the user enters a chat message a copy is appended to the chat view on the client side and the message is send to the server.
+Also when the user enters a chat message a copy is appended to the chat view on the client side and the message is sent to the server.

 .. literalinclude:: src/ws/ws_client/ws_client.qml